mikeizbicki/cmc-csci143/topic_00_unix/README.md

 **Instructions:**

-Complete the following "review tasks" from CS46:
+Complete the following "review tasks" from CS46.
+There is nothing to turn in at the end of this lab.
+If you complete it early, feel free to either leave or work on the quiz problems.

+Tasks:

 1. Visit the [messages](https://github.com/mikeizbicki/messages) repo and complete the instructions in the README.